 And while Geek Squad seems to love calling people out and basically pinning them as “liars”, the one thing I like to revert back to is – “Please listen to the phone call”, or ask speak to the manager, explain the situation and they will have an obligation to listen to the phone call.

 On September 17th, 2017 I went into Best Buy to exchange my charger.
 Exchange of accessories is covered under your Geek Squad Protection Plan.
 Best Buy CSR rang my charger through, then said “No sorry, you didn’t pay your protection plan”.
-I said pardon me??
+I said pardon me?
 I absolutely have, it’s a reoccurring, automatic payment.
 I show the Best Buy CSR the visa charge taken off by Geek Squad just days before.
 While standing in the store and both CSR and myself on the phone to Geek Squad, it takes over 30 minutes for Geek Squad to say there’s a problem on their end with (computers??) not going through to Best Buy and that yes, I have paid.
 This was a Friday and Geek Squad said it would be fixed by Monday.
 Unacceptable.
 Best Buy then took matters into their own hands and replaced my charger free of charge anyway; saying not to worry, it wouldn’t be counted toward one on my protection plan.
-I’m glad I hadn’t pre-purchased a phone case or verizon signal booster because it looked like I was going to have to buy a new phone from somewhere else altogether.

 Present Day (November 2017)…